LibraryCarpentry/lc-git/index.md

 #### Be Excellent to Each Other

-* If you spot someone who is struggling with something and you think you know how to help, please give them a hand.
+* If you spot someone in the class who is struggling with something and you think you know how to help, please give them a hand.
 Try not to do the task for them: instead explain the steps they need to take and *what* these steps will achieve.

 #### Be Patient With Me and Yourself